jorgenpt/bichrome/README.md

 ### macOS

-1. Download `bichrome-macos.zip` from [the latest release on the Releases page](https://github.com/jorgenpt/bichrome/releases).
+1. Download `bichrome-macos.zip` from [the latest release](https://github.com/jorgenpt/bichrome/releases/latest).
 2. Extract it and copy the `bichrome` app e.g. to `/Applications`
 3. Open System Preferences and search for "Default Browser"
 4. Pick bichrome as youre default browser.